FeijiangHan/Feijianghan.github.io/_pages/about.md

         <span style="color: red;">(More: <a href="#why-i-care-about-interpretability" style="color: red;">Why I care about interpretability</a>)</span>
       </li>
       <li>
         <strong>2.
-Model Adaptation (From base models to real experts)</strong>: I work on adapting foundation models to specific domains and building systems with measurable impact.
+Model Adaptation/Alignment (From base models to real experts)</strong>: I work on adapting foundation models to specific domains and building systems with measurable impact.
 I'm interested in task-agnostic adaptation pipelines where we can inject real scientific novelty, including post-training (SFT, RL, distillation), efficiency methods (quantization, pruning, layer skipping, routing), and system-level tooling like retrieval and evaluation.
 I also like going deep into real domains, where novelty often comes from new tasks, synthetic data, and sometimes further architecture optimization.<br>
         <span style="color: red;">(More: <a href="#why-i-care-about-model-adaptation" style="color: red;">Why I care about model adaptation</a>)</span>
       </li>
     </ul>